-School Expenditures (Fiscal Year 2016-17)
+School Expenditures (Fiscal Year 2017-18)

 The table provides a comparison of a school's per pupil funding from unrestricted sources with other schools throughout the state.
 Supplemental/Restricted expenditures come from money whose use is controlled by law or donor.
 Money designated for specific purposes by the district or governing board is not considered restricted.
 Basic/ Unrestricted expenditures, except for general guidelines, are not controlled by law or donor.

-The California Department of Education issued guidance to the district in August 2018 regarding how to calculate school-level per-pupil expenditures that will be reported in the 2018-19 fiscal year.
+The California Department of Education issued guidance to the district in August 2018 regarding how to calculate school-level per-pupil expenditures.